-This design was developed for a new art museum and civic centre proposal in Suncheon Korea.
+This design was developed for a new art museum and civic centre in Suncheon, South Korea.
 The proposal is influenced by the traditional Korean Hanok courtyard house.
 The courtyard form naturally creates an environment which is both protective and welcoming, suitable for exhibiting and promoting art and culture.

-In line with Korean tradition the entrance faces south and the river, with the hills behind.
-The building is square in plan – 58 x 58m – and all of the principal elements of the building are arranged around the central courtyard – 20m x 20m – which can be used as the external exhibition space.
+Following Korean tradition, the entrance faces south and the river, with the hills behind.
+The building is square in plan - 58 x 58m - and all of the principal elements of the building are arranged around the central courtyard – 20m x 20m – which can be used as the external exhibition space.
 The roof is cantilevered off perimeter columns providing an entirely column free space throughout the building.